YeeJeremy/ConvexSwitch.jl/README.md

 can be numerically solved.
 A work in progress.
 Only the Bellman recursion (slow, neighbours and fast) is implemented.
 The primal-dual methods will be implemented at a later date.

+BUG: Bounds are not tight.
+Either martingale increments are not computed correctly or the duality recutsion is buggy.